 Not Setting Boundaries

 Failing to set boundaries at work can lead to constant interruptions and distractions.
-Establish clear guidelines for when and how to reach you so you have designated time to focus on important tasks.
+Establish clear guidelines for when and how to reach you so you have a designated time to focus on important tasks.

 Lack of Time Management